Mac Amateur Radio Digital Applications

 Of course, your comments, ideas, suggestions, and feedback are very much welcomed.
 The Mac-Based Amateur Radio Digital Applications - Installation and Integration document will be updated as needed for corrections, updates, and revisions.

 The Mac-Based Amateur Radio Digital Applications - Installation and Integration, v.
-2.1 document is a low resolution PDF document mainly for viewing online.
-While the low resolution PDF file can be downloaded as is, the figures and screenshots will be a bit grainy.
-A larger, higher resolution PDF file can be downloaded using the button directly below in the Downloads area.
+3.0 document is a low resolution PDF document mainly for quickly viewing online.
+While the low resolution PDF file can be downloaded as is, the figures and screenshots may be a bit grainy.
+A larger, higher resolution, PDF file can be downloaded using the green button directly below in the Downloads area.

 The guide is up-to-date for all firmware and application versions.